Our team

 Project Leader, Kaiwhakakaupapa Kaitiakitanga

 John has worked for the Greater Wellington Regional Council (GW) for over a decade, working in biosecurity and pest animal management.
 Before that he worked in construction and brought those practical skills to GW.
-In 2018, he, James Willcocks and Glen Falconer set up the operations of Predator Free Wellington.
-John leads the operation, the people that work on it, and acts as a link between PFW and our operational partners GW.
+In 2018, GW became delivery partners for Predator Free Wellington.
+John leads the delivery partnership and the people that work on it, and acts as a link between PFW and GW

 Motivated to find solutions to the challenging issue of making Wellington predator-free, John enjoys building the team necessary to achieve that goal.